 - (1) When receiving complimentary tickets, city officials and employees must evaluate whether the tickets are a gift in violation of Subsection (a). - (2) City officials and employees may receive tickets to a fundraiser or charity event that benefits a city facility or program, subject to availability and in the sole discretion of an event sponsor.
-These tickets may not be sold or transferred, except to another city official or employee. - (3) Councilmembers and board and commission members may receive complimentary annual memberships, individual or family, to city owned facilities that are operated or managed by a non-profit entity on behalf of the city. - by a non-profit entity, such as the State Fair, Arboretum, Dallas Museum of Art, Dallas Summer Musical, South Dallas Cultural Center, and the Latino Cultural Center, subject to availability and in the sole discretion of an event sponsor, and either the city official or their spouse, domestic partner, or significant other must be in attendance at the event.
-These tickets may not be sold or transferred, except to another city official or employee. - (5) Councilmembers and board and commission members may request tickets to events at city owned facilities that are operated or managed by a for-profit entity over which city council does not have oversight responsibilities, such as American Airlines Center, but councilmembers are required to purchase these tickets at face value. - (6) City officials and department directors may accept blocks of promotional complimentary tickets to events for distribution, in accordance with any requirements by the event sponsor, to the general public, including constituents, to encourage attendance of the general public at city facilities, programs, and events. - (7) City officials and employees may accept discount tickets if the tickets are provided to all councilmembers, an entire department, or the entire city.
+These tickets may not be sold or transferred, except to another city official or employee. - (3) Councilmembers and board and commission members may receive complimentary annual memberships, individual or family, to city owned facilities that are operated or managed by a non-profit entity on behalf of the city. - (4) City officials may receive tickets to city owned facilities that are operated by a non-profit entity, such as the State Fair, Arboretum, Dallas Museum of Art, Dallas Summer Musicals, South Dallas Cultural Center, and the Latino Cultural Center, subject to availability and in the sole discretion of an event sponsor, and either the city official or their spouse, domestic partner, or significant other must be in attendance at the event.
+These tickets may not be sold or transferred, except to the city official's spouse, domestic partner, or significant other to another city official or employee. - (5) Councilmembers and board and commission members may request tickets to events at city owned facilities that are operated or managed by a for-profit entity over which city council does not have oversight responsibilities, such as American Airlines Center, but Amend Chapter 12A (Code of Ethics) Page 14 DRAFT councilmembers and board and commission members are required to purchase these tickets at face value.

-- (e) Reporting.
-City officials and employees must report gifts, including tickets, meals, travel, lodging, or entertainment in accordance with applicable state law and the city's reporting requirements in Article VI. - (f) Campaign contribution exception.
-The general rule stated in Subsection (a) does not apply to a campaign contribution received and reported in compliance with the Texas Election Code.
+- (6) City officials and department directors may accept blocks of promotional complimentary tickets to events for distribution, in accordance with any requirements by the event sponsor, to the general public, including constituents, to encourage attendance of the general public at city facilities, programs, and events. - (7) City officials and employees may accept discount tickets if the tickets are provided to all councilmembers, an entire department or office, or the entire city. - (e) Reporting.
+Except as provided in this chapter, c[C]ity officials and employees must report gifts, including tickets, meals, travel, lodging, or entertainment in accordance with applicable state law and the city's reporting requirements in Article VI. - (f) Campaign contribution exception.
+The general rule [stated] in Subsection (a) does not apply to a campaign contribution received and reported in compliance with the Texas Election Code.